uviclibraries/vr-360tours/activity-lapentor.md

 3. Select the central pulsing **"+"** sign to **create a new project**
 4. A new box will come up saying "create new project".
 Under **untitled** rename your project
 5. The media library will appear and ask to select, drag or upload.
 Drag the images you wish to use to the dropbox.
 (Note: you can borrow a 360-camera from the Music & Media desk in the library).
-Depending on how many images you load, it may take several minutes to process<br>
+Depending on how many images you load, it may take several minutes to process<br><br>
     _Tip: the first image uploaded is the first image of the tour.
 Therefore, the bottom of your sidebar is the start and the top is the end_
 6. Next, click on the images you have uploaded (you will see a checkmark on each selected image) and press **make sphere** (standard resolution)